 On the date of this Prospectus, the share capital of Fastned consists of Shares with a nominal value of EUR 0.01 each.
-On the date of this Prospectus, 4,000,000 Shares are available for issue, with an aggregate nominal value of EUR 40,000.
+On the date of this Prospectus, 3,500,000 Shares are available for issue, with an aggregate nominal value of EUR 35,000.

-As one Depository Receipt is issued for one Share, the maximum number of Depository Receipts that could be issued on this date is also 4,000,000.
+As one Depository Receipt is issued for one Share, the maximum number of Depository Receipts that could be issued on this date is also 3,500,000.

-The Depository Receipts and underlying Shares will be issued in tranches.
-The number of Depository Receipts and the applicable price for each trance will be communicated via the Fastned and NPEX websites.
-The Board of Directors of Fastned maintains the right to increase or decrease the size of a tranche at any time up to the maximum number of Depository Receipts remaining in this Offer.
+The Depository Receipts and underlying Shares will be issued continuously.
+The number of Depository Receipts and the applicable price will be communicated via the Fastned and NPEX websites.
+The Board of Directors of Fastned maintains the right to temporarily suspend the sale of Depository Receipts at any time and for any duration of time.

-The results of the offer (per tranche and in total) will be published on the website of Fastned (www.fastned.nl) as soon as such information is available.
+The results of the offer will be published on the website of Fastned (www.fastned.nl) on a periodical basis.

-Holders of Depositary Receipt do not have pre-emptive rights.
+Depositary Receipt Holders do not have pre-emptive rights.